NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 If the out-of-bound items are actually read, then it needs to be filled with some neutral value that effectively leads to a no-op.
-For example, if we are doing an un-predicated reduction on an over-allocated buffer, such as when using tensor core, we must fill the out-of-bound items as zero.
+For example, if we are doing an un-predicated reduction on an over-allocated buffer, such as when using tensor core, we must fill the out-of-bound items correctly.
+If the reduction is sum, then the out-of-bound items must be filled with 0.
+If the reduction is product, then the out-of-bound items must be filled with 1.

 We call 1 "*weak correctness*", and 2 and 3 "*strong correctness*".